-At the Saratoga Automobile Museum, located in Saratoga Spa State Park, you can learn about the history of cars and view many old models for yourselves.
+At the Saratoga Automobile Museum, located in Saratoga Spa State Park, you can learn about the history of cars and view many old models.
 The museum features a stock car hall of fame and permanent exhibits on early automobiles, racing, and Saratoga's role in the industry.
 They also have an exhibit on the history of Saratoga's mineral water, as well as changing exhibits on other aspects of auto history.

 Arts & Crafts

 Learn how to make pottery at Saratoga Clay Arts Center.
 They offer classes on wheel throwing and hand building, and also give instruction on finishing your pieces.
 They teach people of all ages, and offer private lessons, scheduled classes, and day camps for children.